LA GRANDE, CITY OF

 Apply Now >

 The La Grande Fire Department is currently hiring for Firefighter/Paramedic positions.
 Must successfully complete FireTeam written exam and National Testing Network CandidatePhysical Ability Test as part of the application process or within one year prior to application date.Closing Date: Open until filled.
-The first review of applications will be after 5 pm on October 15, 2019.
+The third review of applications will be after 5 pm on January 15, 2020.

 Salary Information: $55,746 – $71,607 annually (includes mandatory FLSA Overtime pay) plus City paid 2.5% deferred compensation contribution and incentive pay for education and advanced certifications.